 Does Your Website SEO Protect You?

-In the world of search positioning, your website needs to be better than your strong competitors in terms of SEO.
+In the world of search positioning, you need to be better in the niche than the competitors that are currently in the search position you want to be in.
 Google and the other major search engines seek out, compare, and rate the websites in a niche.
-To be in a higher position, in the niche, you need to be better than the competitors that are currently in the search position you want to be in.

 The owners of these well-positioned websites most likely do have a sound SEO strategy and consistent SEO tactics.